nndung179/skeleton-sass/README.md

 Skeleton-Sass is the unofficial Sass version of framework Skeleton of [Dave Gamache](https://twitter.com/dhg) and it is followed Sass syntax.
 Currently, It has all feature of Skeleton v2.0.4.

 # Introduction
 Skeleton is a simple and lightweight framework.
-For more information, please go to:  [enter link description here](http://getskeleton.com/)
+For more information, please go to:  [Skeleton Lightweight Framework](http://getskeleton.com/)

 # Getting Started
 ## Install local dependency